A study by: Timothy M. Youngblood

 It should be much more important to know what Jesus taught so let's start by looking at what Jesus Himself stated about the question of going to heaven recorded here in John 3:12-15.
 We read, "If I have told you earthly things and you do not believe, how will you believe if I tell you heavenly things?
 "No one has ascended to heaven but He who came down from heaven, that is, the Son of Man who is in heaven.
 "And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, "that whoever believes in Him should not perish but have eternal life.”
 (NKJ throughout)

-Let's look at some more scriptures that shine a light on the fact we don't go to heaven after death.
+Let's look at some more scriptures that shine a light on the fact we don't go to heaven after death and who has life inherent.
 Let's look at what is recorded in John 5:26-29.
 "For as the Father has life in Himself, so He has granted the Son to have life in Himself, and has given Him authority to execute judgment also, because He is the Son of Man.
 Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice, and come forth-- those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation."
 This means that all who have died (except Jesus) are still in their graves to this day.
 They are not in heaven or a place of torment.
-Notice again what Jesus states; "all who are in the graves will hear His voice" Now if all who are dead and in their graves will hear His voice, and come forth at the resurrection when Jesus returns, (yet future) what would be the point if people go to heaven, or hell at death?
+Notice again what Jesus states; "all who are in the graves will hear His voice" Now if all who are dead and in their graves will hear His voice, and come forth at the resurrection when Jesus returns, (yet future) what would be the point if people go to heaven at death?
 Again stated from Jesus’ own words we see they were in their graves!
 If the dead were in heaven, Jesus (Who never lies) would have stated so.

 Another reason confusion about